WasmFiddle/wasm_fiddle/README.md

 ###### Flask Backend
-This is built to be containerized into a Dockerfile using Dockerfile.
+This is built to be containerized into a Dockerfile using Docker (install it from https://docs.docker.com/get-docker/).
 To build a Docker image, enter the commands:
 ```
 docker build -t docker-file-name .
 docker run -d --name image-name -P docker-file-name